Leyton F.C.: History

 In 2006–07 Leyton completed the season in 15th position.
 This led Troy Townsend to step aside as manager of the first team to concentrate on the reserves and U18s sides.
 The following season, under manager Rowley Cray, the club suffered an 11–1 home defeat to Hendon and a 9–0 loss at AFC Hornchurch en route to relegation.

 Steve Newing and Del Deanus (previously at Edgware Town) were appointed as joint managers for the 2008–09 season, but resigned in November citing financial difficulties at the club.
 Tony Ievoli then took the reins but he resigned at the start of September 2009, before being replaced by former Grays Athletic manager, Craig Edwards.
 In November 2009 Edwards was replaced by Ivan Persaud.

 In October 2009, following an investigation by HMRC, chairman Costas Sophocleous and former director Philip Foster pleaded guilty to their parts in a £16 million VAT fraud.
 In January 2010 Sophocleous was sentenced to 8 years 3 months and Foster to 5 years 3 months.
 Sophocleous' son, former Leyton player Mark, and his wife, Alison, were found not guilty of associated money laundering charges.
 Accountant Stewart Collins was found guilty and sentenced to 6 years.
 Sophocleous stood down as chairman and was replaced by former vice-chairman Tony Hardy.

 Following Costas Sophocleous' conviction, Ivan Persaud left the club and was replaced as manager by former player Malcolm Dannie for the beginning of February 2010.

 The team's inability to win a game in his tenure led to Dannie leaving and being replaced by former Ashford Town Middlesex Reserve Team manager Wilson Frimpong for the final six games of the season, during which time the team went unbeaten but still failed narrowly to avoid finishing 21st and in the relegation zone.
 However, because several clubs higher in the pyramid were dissolved or demoted, Leyton were awarded a reprieve and remained in the Isthmian League Division One North division for the 2010–11 season.

 In January 2011, and after a short suspension from the league for not paying its subscription, the club was forced to withdraw from the league due to debt.
 Following this, the chairman, secretary, management and players all left the club, effectively ending its existence.

 In the summer of 2017, a group of Dutch investors made an attempt to revive the club under the name Leyton 1868 FC.
-Going as far as hosting behind-closed-doors friendlies however by November 2017 the project fell through.
+Going as far as hosting behind-closed-doors friendlies, however by November 2017 the project had fallen through.